 Rock Guitar Exams

-RGT rock guitar exams are organised in partnership with London College of Music Exams (one of the world's most respected music examination boards, established since 1887) and certificated by the University of West London, resulting in a recognised standard by which the skills and abilities of rock guitarists can be assessed.
+RGT@LCM rock guitar exams are organised by London College of Music Exams (one of the world's most respected music examination boards, established since 1887) and certificated by the University of West London, resulting in a recognised standard by which the skills and abilities of rock guitarists can be assessed.

 RGT graded exams, from Grade One onwards, are regulated by Ofqual (Ofqual) and have been placed on the Qualifications and Credit Framework.
 UCAS points towards university entrance are awarded from Grade 6 onwards.

 These officially accredited and internationally recognised exams offer a formal recognition of the specific talents of rock guitar players.